Last Revised: 05/19/2023

 9. Related Information

 The university will follow state and local guidelines for vaccine distribution.
-As vaccine supply becomes available, and following vaccine distribution guidelines, the university will communicate vaccination availability and eligibility, locations, and schedules.
+The university will communicate vaccination availability and eligibility, locations, and schedules.

 Please direct any questions regarding this policy to:

 The policy will be listed at policy.usc.edu.
 This link may be shared in community messages and on the We are SC website.